bizz84/flutter-tips-and-tricks/README.md

 # Flutter Tips & Tricks

-A collection of all the Flutter tips & tricks I share [on Twitter](https://twitter.com/biz84).
+A collection of all the Flutter tips & tricks I share on [Twitter](https://twitter.com/biz84) and [LinkedIn](https://www.linkedin.com/in/andreabizzotto/recent-activity/all/).
 If you find this useful, give it a star! 🌟

 ![](code-with-andrea-banner.png)